Caldecott Tunnel: Tunnel fire

 On April 7, 1982, an accident involving a gasoline tanker truck in the third (then-northernmost) bore set off the Caldecott Tunnel fire.
 The accident caused major damage and the bore was closed to traffic for several months while repairs were made, with traffic temporarily reverting to the pre-third-bore configuration.
 During the fire, the tunnel acted as a natural chimney, venting the smoke, flames and heat uphill towards the eastern entrance to the tunnel.
 The accident and fire killed seven people, most of whom were overcome by toxic smoke.
 The fire occurred shortly after midnight when there were few cars in the tunnel; had it occurred during normal commute hours, hundreds could have died.
 As a result of the fire, it is now illegal to transport hazardous material in a tanker truck through the tunnel, except between the light-traffic hours of 3:00 am and 5:00 am.

 Oakland firestorm

 On October 20, 1991, the catastrophic Oakland firestorm started on the ridge north of the Caldecott Tunnel.
-The fire spread quickly west down both sides of the west portal of the tunnel and jumped the freeway, eventually killing 25 people and destroying over 3,000 homes, apartments and condominiums.
+The fire spread quickly west down both sides of the west portal of the tunnel and jumped from the East to the West side of highway 13, eventually killing 25 people and destroying over 3,000 homes, apartments and condominiums.